Strong noise sensitivity and random graphs: Introduction

-In the setting where $p_n\equiv 1/2$ and the functions $f_n$ are \emph{monotone} w.r.t.\ the natural partial order on the hypercube $\Omega_n$ (as is notably the case for critical 2\Dim percolation), a beautiful argument of~\cite{BKS} gave a criterion for noise sensitivity in terms of the first level of Fourier coefficients of $f_n$.
-Namely, $(f_n)$ is noise sensitive if and only if $\lim_{n\to\infty}\sum_{x\in \Lambda_n} \hat{f}_n(x)^2 = 0$, where $\hat{f}_n(x)$ is the Fourier coefficient corresponding to the singleton $\{x\}$, and is also one half the probability that $x$ is \emph{pivotal}, i.e., flipping its value would flip the value of $f_n$.
+In the setting where $p_n\equiv1/2$ and the functions $f_n$ are \emph {monotone} w.r.t. the natural partial order on the hypercube $\Omega_n$ (as is notably the case for critical 2\Dim percolation), a beautiful argument of Benjamini, Kalai and Schramm~\cite{BKS} gave a criterion for noise sensitivity in terms of the first level of Fourier coefficients of $f_n$.
+Namely, $(f_n)$ is noise sensitive if and only if $\lim_{n\to\infty}\sum_{x\in\Lambda_n} \hat{f}_n(x)^2 = 0$, where $\hat{f}_n(x)$ is the Fourier coefficient corresponding to the singleton $\{x\}$, and is also one-half the probability that $x$ is \emph{pivotal}; that is, flipping its value would flip the value of $f_n$.
 For more on noise sensitivity in this case, see~\cite{GS} and the references therein.
-Unfortunately, this criterion becomes invalid when $p_n\to 0$ (e.g., formal definitions postponed, the indicator of a random graph being triangle-free satisfies the above condition and yet it is \emph{not} noise sensitive; see~\cite{BKS}*{\S6.4}), and determining noise sensitivity without it can prove to be a challenging task already for fairly simple monotone functions enjoying many symmetries.
+Unfortunately, this criterion becomes invalid when $p_n\to0$ (e.g., formal definitions postponed, the indicator of a random graph being triangle-free satisfies the above condition, and yet it is \emph {not} noise sensitive; see~\cite{BKS}, Section~6.4), and determining noise sensitivity without it can prove to be a challenging task already for fairly simple monotone functions enjoying many symmetries.